The Great Chocolate Debate: Is It Dangerous Or Isn’t It?

 To protect your dog, you need to understand those risk factors.

+One of the situations where I would still intervene is if I see someone about to give dark chocolate to a dog.
 If your dog has eaten some dark chocolate or baker’s chocolate, then contact your veterinarian now, and ask for advice.

 These kinds of chocolate are high in cocoa solids and even very small amounts can be dangerous.
 You need to act quickly to prevent the toxins in chocolate entering your pet’s bloodstream